MuertoGB/MacEfiToolkit/MANUAL.md

   <img src="files/manual/filesizeinvalid.png">
 </kbd>

 The file size of the loaded file is measured in bytes.
-If the file size is valid, the label will appear green.
-However, if the file size is invalid, the label will appear red, and any discrepancy in bytes will be calculated and displayed.
+If the file size is invalid, the label will appear red, and any discrepancy in bytes will be calculated and displayed.

+> 🛈 8,388,615 (>7) would indicate the given file is 7 bytes too large.

 ---